Online Poker Aces Online Poker Online Poker Guide

 HUD

-HUD stands for head-up display.
+Poker HUD stands for head-up display.
 In online poker, it is a software which creates a transparent display over the table showing the statistics of each player next to their seat.

 I